kristen-lusk/sepsis-pathogen-screening/data/README.md

 The original course project used ten blood-derived sequencing FASTA files named `person_1.fasta` through `person_10.fasta`, with 100,000 reads per sample.

-Those raw sequencing files are **not distributed in this public portfolio repository**.
+Those raw sequencing files are not distributed in this public portfolio repository.
 Redistribution permission/provenance for the course-provided sequence data was not established during portfolio preparation, so the repository intentionally contains only code, reference accessions, compact summary results, and figures.